custompbx/doc/README.md

 # CustomPBX doc
 CustomPBX is under development Web GUI for FreeSWITCH.
+Provide pure FreeSWITCH experience and can be set on existing systems.

 Requirements:
 OS Linux